sjlu/sunrise/README.md

     grunt

 Note that it'll fork a process in.
 Anytime you change a file, it'll automatically compile your JS and LESS files and snapshot it into the `public/` directory.
 You do not need to touch this directory ever.

+### Deployment

+You can deploy to [Github Pages](http://pages.github.com/) really easy by running this command.

+    grunt deploy

+This will create a new branch, `gh-pages` which will have a clean release.
+You'll be able to view it at `http://<username>.github.com/<project>`.

 ## Notes